Lenovo ThinkPad E480 Teardown and RAM, SSD, HDD upgrade options

 5. Lenovo must have changed the M.2 SSD used on my board because I have the 1-notch type, not the 2-notch type.
 I know there’s a more technical name; I’m just saying.

 6. I bought my E480 in 2020.
-So recently, this laptop showed me a warning “Critical Battery” when I turned on the laptop after the battery drained.
+Recently, this laptop showed me a warning “Critical Battery” when I turned on the laptop after the battery had drained.
 Usually, if the battery is drained, it still has 5% left when turned on, but this time it is completely 0.
-I was thinking of replacing the battery, but I am too afraid if the new battery is counterfeit, it will affect the laptop in the long run.
+I was thinking of replacing the battery, but I am afraid that if the new battery is counterfeit, it will affect the laptop in the long run.
 Is there any advice to check whether the battery is original or counterfeit?
 Thank you in advance

 1. If the battery can still be charged, there is no need to replace it.
 If you are worried about buying a counterfeit battery, you can buy one from Lenovo’s official website.